 By Felix Light, a Moscow-based journalist covering the former Soviet Union for the New Statesman, Coda Story and the Moscow Times.
 He tweets at @felix_light.

 Moscow, Russia – Sergey Sobyanin has always liked high-tech wizardry.
-Appointed mayor of Moscow a decade ago, this grey, forgettable bureaucrat from the Arctic north set about the Russian capital – then known as a rough, tough unliveable city – into a modern European metropolis.
+Appointed mayor of Moscow a decade ago, this grey, forgettable bureaucrat from the Arctic north set about transforming the Russian capital – then known as a rough, tough unliveable city – into a modern European metropolis.
 At the heart of it all was the so-called Smart City programme: an ambitious, multimillion-dollar plan to convert Moscow into a city of super-fast internet, responsive public services, and universal surveillance.

 Sobyanin was building his smart city on fertile ground.
 Russia’s strong tradition of scientific and technical education made digitisation all the easier.
 Muscovites today can pay taxes, receive state benefits and vote in elections all on one handy site.
-International acclaim has been forthcoming: in 2018, the UN Moscow as the world’s best city for e-government.
+International acclaim has been forthcoming: in 2018, the UN recognised Moscow as the world’s best city for e-government.

 Moscow’s high-tech fight against the pandemic swiftly descended into a public health disaster